Ndlelende Ncube, , Grantee Link >

-Ndlelende Ncube is an animal advocate in Zimbabwe who received a grant on behalf of Forum Theater, which seeks to bring together rural communities living in and around Hwange National Park, the largest park in Zimbabwe, to take an active part in anti-poaching and reduce human wildlife conflicts.
-The grant will be used for Conservation through Forum Theater and develop theater performances for five rural communities living in and around the Park, especially young adult men.
+Ndlelende Ncube is an animal advocate in Zimbabwe who received a grant on behalf of Forum Theatre, which seeks to bring together rural communities living in and around Hwange National Park, the largest park in Zimbabwe, to take an active part in anti-poaching and reduce human wildlife conflicts.
+The grant was used for “Conservation through Forum Theater” and to develop theater performances for five rural communities living in and around the Park, especially young adult men.
 Ndelende writes: